 Dignity Has A Name is far more than a magazine—it is a collectible work of art with a purpose.

-This exquisite 112-page, 8.5” x 11” publication features stunning photography, thoughtful design, and exceptional museum-quality reproduction.
+Printed in Italy by GraphiStudio, this exquisite 112-page, 8.5” x 11” publication features stunning photography, thoughtful design, and exceptional museum-quality reproduction.
 Every page has been carefully crafted to honor the beauty, humanity, and inherent dignity of the residents of Punto Zero, creating a visual and emotional experience that remains with the reader long after the final page is turned.

 Through powerful portraits, personal stories, and photographs created by the residents themselves, Dignity Has A Name offers a rare glimpse into a world often overlooked yet profoundly worthy of being seen.
 It is a celebration of resilience, love, and the truth that every person has value.